irohitb/rn-formly/README.md

-# Rect native formly documentation
+# React native formly documentation

 ### About